Living productive lives with hypertension, diabetes and other cardiovascular, heart diseases

 Let’s Take Control.
 Let’s Achieve Goals.
 Best time to act is now.

 Marta’s BP is 140/90.
 Mine is 130/80.
 Is that normal?
 Know more about this threat to heart & life called hypertension

 Marta’s Fasting Blood Sugar is 140 mg/dl.
 She has type 2 diabetes.
 Mine is 110 mg/dl.
 Do I have diabetes?
 Know more

-His children Jerome and Joana love to play basketball.
+His daughters Jenny and Joana love to play basketball.

 Look at Joey’s numbers.

 His BMI is ideal.
 His blood sugar and cholesterols are normal.
-He was told that he has hypertension.
+He was told to have hypertension.
 His doctor prescribed medicine to lower his blood pressure.

-His wife goes to the grocery and prepares the recommended diet for Joey to have a strong and healthy heart.
+Together with his wife and daughters they prepare and eat the recommended diet to maintain a strong and healthy heart.

 Cutting down on salt helps lower blood pressure and researches show that choosing diet low in sodium can make you live longer.